s0phi4/tic-tac-toe/README.md

   - A small light: A diagram of a work flow designed by one of our instructors, helped me create my own.
 So, hands on pen and paper and started writing down the logic to create the game.
 I also decided to defeat the fear and make js my friend :)
   Here is the logic:

-      -Create a js file and set the variables needed (Board and players) -Functions needed: Turns
+      - Create a js file and set the variables needed (Board and players)
+      - Functions needed:
+                         - Turns
-                         Winning sets - Not DRY
+                         - Winning sets - Not DRY
-                         Reset game
+                         - Reset game
-                         Disable turns when a winning set is true.
+                         - Disable turns when a winning set is true.
       -Console.log most of the sections in the functions to test them.

   - Again in the dark: Many of the functions I created were not working at first, because I was not structuring them correctly; for instance, I had no return on some of them when it was a must, I was also not referencing the correct variables.
 So, I gave up on my self-sufficiency and reached out to the other developers in my cohort.